 Additional places to stay include The Porch House, The Bell Hotel and The Old Stocks Inn –– all offering reasonably priced accommodation with access to Stow town centre.

-For such a small market town, there are plenty of dining options for visitors to Stow: for small to large appetites and budgets.
+For such a relatively small town, there are plenty of dining options for visitors to Stow: for small to large appetites and budgets.

-Inside the charming boutique Sheep Stow Hotel, this laid-back restaurant with its open atmosphere offers fantastic bistro fare, including their famous pizzas.
+Inside the charming boutique Sheep Stow Hotel, this laid-back restaurant with its open atmosphere offers fantastic bistro fare, including their famous crispy, wood-fired sour-dough pizzas and a good Sunday roast lunch.
 In the evening, pull up a stool at the full-length curved bar or pick a charming table on the garden terrace before indulging in one of many flavourful dishes.

 For those looking to relax in a more traditional town pub, you needn’t look any further than the Queen’s Head in the market square in Stow.
-Serving up comfortable pub cuisine, this famed hangout offers pints and chips at reasonable prices.
+This traditional pub, run by Donnington Brewery, serves a good-value menu of classic pub food including steak and ale pie, ham and eggs, and sausage and mash.
+This famed hangout offers pints and chips at reasonable prices.
 And it’s dog friendly!

-Other fantastic food options in Stow-on-the-Wold include The Talbot, plus great spots for smaller stomachs, like Huffkins Stow Bakery, Coach House Coffee and The Hive.
+Other fantastic food options in Stow-on-the-Wold include The Talbot, plus great spots for smaller stomachs, like Huffkins Stow Bakery known for its own-blend tea and lardy cakes, Coach House Coffee and The Hive.

 Everything else